 Stoked In The Park: Pamplona’s Other Festival

-We all know about San Fermin and its infamous running of the bulls.
-The bull run is just one part of the famous Pamplona fiesta, but the one that has delivered it both international fame and infamy.
+We all know about San Fermin and its infamous running of the bulls, but do you know about Pamplona’s other festival?
+The bull run is just one part of the famous fiesta, but the one that has delivered it both international fame and infamy.
 Some people hate it, they see it as cruel and barbaric; others want to try it, they see a justifiable trade off between the animals’ suffering and the undeniable rush that comes from narrowly avoiding a maiming, or worse, at the horns of a rampaging bull.

 Whatever your perspective is on the bull run, however, there’s no denying the infinite delights found in the street parties that make up the other 23 hours and 55 minutes of each day of “Pamps”.
 Street parties, live music in the town’s many squares, impromptu DJ sets organised by local youth groups, young and old revellers from the city and all over Spain and the world.
 The actual party that comes before, during and after the bull run is what makes this Spanish festival truly world class and worthy of your attention.
 In short, don’t miss San Fermin because you’re against the bull run, nor don’t come only to run with bulls.
 It’s all about the party.

 But too much partying is never enough, and so this year Stoke Travel is importing its Stoked in the Park music and culture festival from London to the sunny fields of Pamplona’s El Molino campsite.

 Stoked in the Park is a celebration of live music and delicious food and wine, a chance for young travellers to get together on the sunny plains of Navarra and chill by the riverside, or dance in the pool, or lay under the shade of a tree and listen to bands and DJs who have come from as far away as Australia to party with us.